Supraglottic carcinoma with metastasis

 The lesion is involving the right pyriform sinus, the ary-epiglottic fold, the false cord and the right para and retro-laryngeal spaces.

 Superiorly the lesion is extending up to the oropharynx at the level of the epiglottis.

 Medially the lesion is causing narrowing of the laryngeal airway.

 Laterally there is erosion of the hyoid bone and thyroid cartilage in its superior and anterior aspect with exo-laryngeal spread through the thyro-hyoid membrane on right side.
 No obvious glottic or subglottic extension is noted.

-Posteriorly the lesion is seen indenting the proximal oesophagus with resultant collapse of the oesophageal lumen.
-Inferiorly it is seen to infiltrate the retrolaryngeal space and the trachea-oesophageal groove.
-The fat plane with the proximal oesophagus is lost.
+Posteriorly the lesion is seen indenting the proximal esophagus with resultant collapse of the esophageal lumen.
+Inferiorly it is seen to infiltrate the retrolaryngeal space and the trachea-esophageal groove.
+The fat plane with the proximal esophagus is lost.
 However, the rest of the distal oeseophagus and its lumen appear to be normal.

 Laterally the lesion is abutting the right parapharyngeal and posteriorly the retropharyngeal spaces with loss of fat planes with the right submandibular gland.
 The right submandibular gland appears bulky with focal heterogeneously enhancing areas within suggestive of extension of primary mass.

 Multiple enlarged peripherally enhancing necrotic lymph nodes are noted bilaterally at level Ib, II and V largest of size 1.3 x 1.2cm.

 The nasopharynx is normal.